DougSalt/cbr/PUBLISHING.md

 ```
 git add extensions/cbr.jar
-git commit -m "Adding the CBR extension."
+git commit -a -m "Adding the CBR extension."
 git push
 ```

-The go up to https://github.com/NetLogo/NetLogo-Libraries/ and press the button to do the pull and merge request.
+The go up to https://github.com/DougSalt/NetLogo and generate a pull request back to the original repository.